small-tech/site.js/README.md

 #### For both the `serve` and `enable` commands:

+  - `--domain`: The main domain to serve (defaults to system hostname if not specified).

   - `--aliases`: Comma-separated list of additional domains to obtain TLS certificates for and respond to.
+These domains point to the main domain via a 302 redirect.

 #### For the `serve` command: